JBZoo/CSV-Blueprint/README.md

 ```

 ### Output Example

 As a result of the validation process, you will receive a human-readable table with a list of errors found in the CSV file.
 By defualt, the output format is a table, but you can choose from a variety of formats, such as text, GitHub, GitLab, TeamCity, JUnit, and more.
 For example, the following output is generated using the "table" format.

+**Notes**
-**Note**.
-Output format for GitHub Actions is `github` by default.
-[GitHub Actions friendly](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-a-warning-message)
+* Output format for GitHub Actions is `github` by default.
+See [GitHub Actions friendly](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-a-warning-message).
 This allows you to see bugs in the GitHub interface at the PR level.
 That is, the error will be shown in a specific place in the CSV file.
 See screenshot.
+* Tools uses [JBZoo/CI-Report-Converter](https://github.com/JBZoo/CI-Report-Converter) as SDK to convert reports to different formats.
+So you can easily integrate it with any CI system.

+Default output format is `table`:

 ```
 CSV    : ./tests/fixtures/demo.csv